 22 – Dancer and actor Fred Astaire (b.
 10 May 1899) dies at home in Los Angeles at age of 88.

-4 – Klaus Barbie, 73, Gestapo wartime chief in Lyon, sentenced to life imprisonment by French court for war crimes.
+04 – Klaus Barbie, 73, the Gestapo wartime chief known as “the Butcher of Lyon”, is sentenced to life imprisonment by a French court for war crimes.
+Barbie dies in prison in Lyon on 25 September 1991.

 11 – Australian PM Bob Hawke back for record third term.